-Recover complete biological information from your sample, even from fragile or delicate cells
+Recover complete biological information from your sample, preserve those fragile or delicate cells lost with other methods

-Cells isolated using the HIVE settle gently into microwells, avoiding elevated pressures or microfluidic shear forces common in other methods.
+Cells isolated using the HIVE settle gently into picowells, avoiding elevated pressures or microfluidic shear forces common in other methods.
+Download our example dataset.

 A researcher has been attempting to recover neutrophils from whole blood clinical samples.
 He has been struggling to recover neutrophils with current microfluidic platforms in the lab, but the HIVE’s gentle capture of cells enables him to generate data for neutrophils and other fragile cell types.